 Intermittent fasting is the new fad in the health and fitness industries.
 An increasing number of people are practicing time-restricted eating in order to be healthier and get in the best shape of their lives.
 But intermittent fasting is far from a modern phenomenon.
 Human beings have practiced time-restricted feeding for the majority of our history.
 Pre-modern humsns lived in hunter-gatherer societies.
 They would feast when the getting was good and fast when it was not.
 As Doctor Peter Attia quipped in a conversation with Joe Rogan on the benefits of fasting.
 “If our ancestors couldn’t function when they were hungry, we wouldn’t be here.”
 It wasn’t until the relatively recent invention of agriculture (10,000 BC) that this system evolved.
 And today food is far more abundant than it was at any other time in history.
 While people now live longer than ever due to modern technology, chronic health outcomes are increasingly poor.
 How much and how often we consume is partially to blame.

 A quick review for beginners.
 Intermittent fasting consists of eating during a limited time period each day.
 The 16-8 protocol is the most common.
 It allows for 8 hours of consumption.
 An intermittent faster on a 16-8 protocol might fast from 10 PM one day to 2 PM the following day and eat from 2 PM to 10 PM.
 Most people limit food intake and calorie drinks only, so you can drink as much water as you want.
-If you’re just getting started, I recommend you start with a 14-10 protocol, and slowly increase the hours of fasting from 14 to 16, or even greater than 16 if you find that’s what works best for you.
+If you’re just getting started, you might begin with a 14-10 protocol, and slowly increase the hours of fasting from 14 to 16 — or even greater than 16 if you find that’s what works best for you.
 Dr. Attia practices a 22-2 protocol.
 For the majority of the last year, my fasting window was around 18 to 20 hours.
-I would also not drink water during the fast and would hydrate extensively during the feeding window.
-Limiting all consumption during the fast, including water, is not a requirement, nor is it standard operating procedure.
-It’s worked for me and I advise you experiment for yourself.

-I started intermittent fasting in April of 2018, more than a year and a half ago.
+I started occasionally intermittent fasting in April of 2018, more than a year and a half ago.
 I was working out 4-5 times a week, and I knew a lot of bodybuilders who swore by the protocol.
-Since then, I’ve fasted the majority of my days, but I’m flexible with the parameters.
+Since then, I’ve progressed to fasting on most days, but I’m flexible with the parameters.
 For example, if I know I will be attending a social event organized around food, I will time my feeding window to ensure I’ll be in a feeding state.
 That way I get to enjoy good food and don’t have to think up a lame excuse for why I can’t participate in the festivities.
 Convenience, as I will elaborate on below, is one of the biggest benefits of intermittent fasting.
 The more it harmonizes with your lifestyle, the longer you are likely to stay the course.
-Without further ado, I present to you the 7 fascinating benefits I have enjoyed on intermittent fasting during the last year and a half.
+Without further ado, I present to you the 7 fascinating benefits I have enjoyed while intermittent fasting during the last year and a half.

 Benefit #1: Increased Productivity

 Food is a time-consuming process, both in the making and in the eating.
 When I intermittent fast, I usually eat one or two large meals in the afternoon and evening.
 By thinking less about food and spending less time in the kitchen, I save at least an hour a day.
 My first thought in the morning is “How can I be productive?” not “What’s for breakfast?” or “Oops, we’re out of milk.”
-Intermittent fasting doesn’t just save me time, it saves me precious time in the morning that I can invest in any one of my routines.
+Intermittent fasting saves me time early in the day that I can invest in my other hobbies and routines.
 Some people eat in the morning and fast later in the day, and this works for them.
 But the one thing all intermittent fasters have in common is more time to be productive.